aleshaleksey/fansys23/08-spell-list.md

 |Material Component|A polished amber sphere which crumbles to ash when the spell ends|-2(28)
 |Save|STR,CHA|

 **Description**: The caster calls the spirits of the winds to shroud them in storm.
-All space within **up to** 60ft of the chosen point is enveloped in violent wind spirits, that bring with them extreme winds.
+All space within **up to** 60ft of the chosen point is enveloped by violent wind spirits, that bring with them extreme winds.

 Ranged weapons attacks against entities inside the spell (including thrown objects and entities) by weapons of size category "medium" and smaller automatically miss.
 Other ranged weapon attacks attacks are made at disadvantage.
 Weapon attacks that traverse the area of the spell are affected in the same way.
 The spell causes all noxious gases and airborne particles to dissipate, nullifying their effect in the area of the spell.

 Furthermore the caster specifies any number of entities as "protected" at the casting of the spell.
 This determines how other aspects of the spell interact with them.

 - All unprotected targets that try to enter the area of effect of the spell (or are in the area when the spell first activates) must succeed on a STR save or be flung 50ft outwards from the point of contact, and suffer 3d12 shear damage.
-- All unprotected entities (and structures) which are in the warded area at the start of their turn must succeed on a STR save take 3d12 shear damage (half on failure).
+- All unprotected entities (and structures) that start their turn in the warded area must succeed a STR save or take 3d12 shear damage (half on failure).
-- All unprotected entities treat the area as ["Difficult Terrain"](03-movement-exploration.md#difficult-terrain), and flying entities are affected as by [extreme wind](03-movement-exploration.md#flying-and-turbulence)).
+- All unprotected entities treat the area as ["Difficult Terrain"](03-movement-exploration.md#difficult-terrain), and flying entities are affected as by [extreme wind](03-movement-exploration.md#flying-and-turbulence).
 - All protected entities have resistance to damage from ranged weapons, to pressure damage and lighting damage.
 - Effects caused by area of effect "air"/"wind" spells of an equal or lower level that do not require an attack roll are excluded from the spell's area of effect.